Prathiksha-K1/SymptomSense-ai/README.md

-🧠 MindMend AI – Intelligent Healthcare Assistant MindMend AI is a smart healthcare web app that helps users understand symptoms, get quick health insights, and connect with medical resources.
+🧠 SymptomSense AI – Intelligent Healthcare Assistant SymptomSense AI is a smart healthcare web app that helps users understand symptoms, get quick health insights, and connect with medical resources.
 It’s designed to make healthcare information more accessible, fast, and personalized.

 🌟 Features